Restaurant Automation

 03

-What the numbers look like after the first system ships
+What do the numbers look like after the first system launches?

 This is what AI consulting for small businesses looks like when it is scoped correctly.
 Not a transformation programme.
 Not a 40-page roadmap.
 A working system in your inbox, live on Monday morning.